buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcBuildingElementProxyTypeEnum.md

 # IfcBuildingElementProxyTypeEnum

-This enumeration defines the available generic types for _IfcBuildingElementProxy_ or _IfcBuildingElementProxyType_.
+This enumeration defines the available generic types for _IfcBuildingElementProxy_ or _IfcBuildingElementProxyType_.<!-- end of definition -->

 > HISTORY  New enumeration IFC2x3